Online UTI Treatment in Florida: Antibiotics When Appropriate

 Frequently asked questions

-Can I get UTI antibiotics online same-day in Florida?
+Can I get UTI antibiotics online prompt in Florida?

-Yes — for eligible adult women with classic uncomplicated UTI symptoms, same-day asynchronous prescribing is possible after APRN review when the visit is reviewed during business hours.
+Yes — for eligible adult women with classic uncomplicated UTI symptoms, online prescribing is possible after licensed-clinician review.
+Bidwell reviews visits 7 days a week, including weekends.

 What antibiotics are typically prescribed?